sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 Authentication errors will be handled by SSH.
 However, the CLI must gracefully handle authorization failures from the REST server (the authorization failure would originate from Translib of course).
 While the CLI will render all of the available commands to a user, the user will actually only be able to execute a subset of them.
 This limitation is a result of the design decision to centralize RBAC in Translib.
 Nevertheless, the CLI must inform the user when they attempt to execute an unauthorized command.

 ## 5.4 Translib
-(TODO/BRCM: Describe Translib RBAC error handling)
+Translib will authorize the user and when the authorization fails will return appropriate error string to the REST/gNMI server.

 Question/ALL: What happens if a user authenticates but is not part of one of the pre-defined groups?
 Perhaps they should not be allowed to do anything at all?
 Answer : Yes.
 It should not be allowed to do anything at all.
 Using this, we will be following an implicit deny-all approach in which a user is not given access to anything unless explicitly allowed.